Earth Chapter 3.1

 “Who are you?”

-The words startled her.
+His words startled her.
 She sat upon the snow-buried stone by the wall in the garden, though she didn’t leave a dent in the drift.
 Earth’s feet dredged broad, ugly marks in the yard.
-His intended only to grab a sheaf for the fire.
+He intended only to grab a sheaf for the fire.
 But there she was, amid the drifting snows of high winter as if it were the finest summer’s day.

 “Oh!” she said.
 Her eyes were blue.
 He knew that blue.
 “I didn't see you.”